open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 }
 ```

-This sample trace output has three items, named "hey there!",
+This sample trace output has three items, named "Hello-Greetings",
 "Hello-Salutations" and "Hello".
 Because each request's context has the same
 trace ID, all of the infornation can be tied together.
 This provides a trail
 through the requests' various routes, timestamps and other attributes.